rahul72pal/Assingment15jan/README.md

 # Project Name

-This is a project with two main parts: a frontend built with React, Redux, Tailwind CSS, and ShadCN, and a backend built with Express and Node.js.
+This is a project with two main parts: a InterviewProject built with React, Redux, Tailwind CSS, and ShadCN, and a backend built with Express and Node.js.

 ## Project Structure

-- **Frontend**: A React-based frontend using Redux for state management, styled with Tailwind CSS, and enhanced with ShadCN.
+- **InterviewProject**: A React-based InterviewProject using Redux for state management, styled with Tailwind CSS, and enhanced with ShadCN.
 - **Backend**: A Node.js backend using Express for handling requests.

 ## Installation

-### Frontend
+### InterviewProject

-1. Navigate to the `frontend` folder.
+1. Navigate to the `InterviewProject` folder.

 2. Install the required dependencies:

     ```bash
-    cd frontend
+    cd InterviewProject
     npm install
     ```